KittyGiraudel/a11y-dialog/docs/usage.styling.md

 /**
  * 1. Make sure the dialog container and all its descendants are not
- *    visible and not focusable when the dialog is hidden.
+ *    visible and not focusable when it is hidden.
  */
 .dialog-container[aria-hidden='true'] {
   display: none; /* 1 */